 La Kama (Café and Bar)

-La Kama is actually two venues: both of which ramp up the gayness a notch as evidenced in the undeniably buff – sometimes topless – barmen and the bar’s cool jungle-like decor.
-The café has two floors, plenty of sitting room, sells food during the day and has an extensive cocktail list.
-It also has outdoor seating and a balcony to enjoy the passing hotties that inhabit Chueca.
-La Kama Bar on the other hand is more rambunctious and plays loud music perfect to get in the mood for a complete night out.
-There isn’t a dancefloor per se, but this does nothing to stop people dancing and it’s one of the best places to make the kind of friends who are likely to show you which clubs to go on to later in the night.
+La Kama is actually two venues, both of which ramp up the gayness a notch, as evidenced by the undeniably buff—sometimes topless—barmen and the bar’s cool jungle-like decor.
+The café has two floors, plenty of seating, serves food during the day, and has an extensive cocktail list.
+It also features outdoor seating and a balcony to enjoy the passing hotties that inhabit Chueca.
+La Kama Bar, on the other hand, is more rambunctious and plays loud music, perfect for getting in the mood for a complete night out.
+There isn’t a dance floor per se, but this doesn’t stop people from dancing, and it’s one of the best places to meet the kind of friends who are likely to show you which clubs to head to later in the night.

 Gris

-Gris isn’t specifically a gay bar, but it is iconic, and this draws in a predominately gay crowd looking for something a bit different.
-The vibe is 80s, so you can expect to hear Depeche Mode and Fleetwood Mac playing both on the screen behind the bar and throughout the venue.
-Moody blue lightning adds to the atmosphere upstairs and downstairs there’s a hangout area with table football to add to the fun.
-They often have 2-1 drinks offers and during the weekends they occasionally have local DJs playing 80s classics to dance to on their modest dancefloor.
+Gris isn’t specifically a gay bar, but it is iconic, and this draws in a predominantly gay crowd looking for something a bit different.
+The vibe is 80s, so you can expect to hear Depeche Mode and Fleetwood Mac playing on the screen behind the bar and throughout the venue.
+Moody blue lighting adds to the atmosphere upstairs, and downstairs there’s a hangout area with table football to amp up the fun.
+They often have 2-for-1 drink offers, and on weekends, they occasionally host local DJs playing 80s classics to dance to on their modest dance floor.

 Image credit: You & Me